Census Dots

 Native American/Other

-Of the 701 places in New Jersey, Hamburg is the 373rd most populous.
+Hamburg is ranked the 369th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Hamburg was ranked the 373rd most populous place in the 2020 Census.

 Hamburg's White Population